Carbonfreezer/qhull_rayon/README.md

 ## Overview

 This is a rayon parallelized version of the [q-hull](https://en.wikipedia.org/wiki/Quickhull) algorithm in 3D.
 For vertices it uses the [glam library]((https://docs.rs/glam/latest/glam/)) and works on `f32`.
-This algorithm is optimized for colling so it works geometries with a lot of inner vertices.
+This algorithm is optimized for culling so it works best with geometries that have a lot of inner vertices like you may get for collision proxies.

 ## Basic usage example